p0rkjello/p0rkjello.github.io/_posts/2014-09-22-identify-cpu-architecture-on-linux.md

 ---
 layout: post
-title: Identify CPU architecture on Linux
+title: 'Identify CPU architecture on Linux'
-permalink: identify-cpu-architecture-on-linux
-redirect_from: "2014-09-22-identify-cpu-architecture-on-linux/"
+author: 'Andrew Bounds'
-tags:
+tags: ['linux']
-- linux
 ---

 Using `lscpu` is a quick and easy way to determine your CPU architecture.